LucyWilcox/ExercisesInC/homeworks/homework10.md

 7) Do you have to lock the mutex to signal a condition variable?

+Nope.

 8) Does the condition have to be true when you signal a condition variable?

+It should be, but it might not be which is why the condition needs to be checked again.